 Instead of numbers and key cards, each bedroom at the inn had a name (I stayed in Miss Kate’s room!) and a regular key attached to a soft brown leather keychain.
-They were all uniquely decorated as well, and mine had floral wallpaper with matching curtains and a view overlooking the adjacent meadow and forest.
+The rooms were all uniquely decorated as well, and I found floral wallpaper with matching curtains and a view overlooking the adjacent meadow and forest upon opening the door to mine.

-Despite busy schedules in the morning and afternoon, we still ended up with at least an hour or two of downtown in the early evenings before dinner.
-I always spent part of mine sitting in one of the comfy chairs in my room, looking out over the countryside.
-(I thought about settling into one of the deck seats on my balcony, but the weather was a bit too chilly for this California girl!)
+Despite busy schedules in the morning and afternoon, we still ended up with at least an hour or two of downtime in the early evenings before dinner.
+Each day, I spent part of mine sitting in one of the comfy chairs in my room, looking out over the countryside.
+(I thought about settling into one of the deck seats on my balcony instead, but the weather was a bit too chilly for this California girl!)

-For an even cozier feel, I usually brewed a cup of coffee using the Keurig in the inn’s main living room first.
-The innkeeper always set out a selection of coffee and tea options for the guests to make at any time of day, and I loved how many of the flavors were locally produced.
+As a comforting treat, I usually brewed a cup of coffee using the Keurig in the inn’s main living room first.
+The innkeeper always set out a selection of coffee and tea options for the guests to make at any time of day, and I loved how many of the flavors were produced locally.

 I enjoyed every minute of those cozy autumn evenings with my warm cup of coffee and beautiful view, yet it still felt like a little something was missing…

-A small baked treat to go along with my coffee, like these Healthy Pumpkin Pie Thumbprint Cookies!
-They’re perfect for when you’re craving a little something sweet, especially during the fall, or even when you’re craving pumpkin pie but not all of the leftovers! 😉
+A small baked treat to go along with my coffee — like these healthy pumpkin pie thumbprint cookies!
+They’re perfect for when you’re craving a little something sweet, especially during the fall… Or when you’re craving a slice of pumpkin pie but not all of those tempting leftovers! 😉

-Even with the same warm spice and sweet pumpkin flavors, these healthy thumbprint cookies are much easier to make than pie and ready to enjoy much sooner, too.
-Plus they’re just 41 calories!
+Although they feature the same warm spices and sweet pumpkin flavors, these healthy thumbprint cookies are much easier to make than pie.
+They’re ready to eat much sooner too!
+I must admit… I’m a big fan of that “faster and easier” combination!

 HOW TO MAKE HEALTHY PUMPKIN PIE THUMBPRINT COOKIES